radgrad/radgrad/gitbook/beta-test-results.md

 ## Subject B (March 13, 2017)

 Subject B is a freshman in ICS who has completed only the first semester of courses.
-Subject B ICE score is 10/10/10 (we awarded Level 2).
+Subject B's ICE score is 10/10/10 (we awarded Level 2).

 Observations from review of the screencast:

-1. Performance is a significant issue; it prevents us from being able to evaluate much of the UI.
+1. Performance is a significant issue; it currently prevents us from being able to evaluate much of the UI.
 Loading times for the degree planner and home page are so slow that it inhibits users from retrieving them.
-The beta test need to focus more on the overall goals of the system as a result.
+This beta test session needed to focus on the high level goals of the system as a result.

 2. Subject G was interested in how rankings and "relevant" opportunities were computed, because he was interested in the "less popular" interests and how to find them.
 For example, he was interested in "computer vision" and how to find opportunities specific for that interest.
 If there's no interest defined for a student's interest, then the system can't help find them.